Skip to content

 Doze mode activates when your phone is stationary and the screen is off, batching network requests into scheduled maintenance windows.
 Adaptive Battery runs continuously and uses machine learning to restrict apps you use less often.
 Both delay notifications, but Adaptive Battery is the bigger problem for most people because it specifically targets infrequently used apps.

 Your router might be disconnecting idle devices to save bandwidth, or your phone’s Wi-Fi settings turn off Wi-Fi during sleep.
-Check your Wi-Fi sleep settings and make sure your router’s DHCP lease time isn’t under 30 minutes.
-Switching from 2.4 GHz to 5 GHz can also help with connection stability.
+Check Wi-Fi sleep settings in Settings > Network & Internet > Wi-Fi Preferences and make sure your router’s DHCP lease time isn’t under 30 minutes.
+Switching to your router’s 5 GHz band reduces connection drops during inactivity, since it maintains a more stable link at shorter distances.

 No. Only disable it for apps where timely notifications matter: messaging, email, calendar, and ride-sharing services.
 Keeping optimization on for games, social media browsers, and utility apps won’t affect your experience and helps preserve battery life.
 Stick to 5-8 apps maximum for the best balance.